 How to get there

 If you choose not to take a bike trip, there are taxis, vans and buses that depart daily from La Paz heading to the town of Coroico.
 These buses leave from Avenida Las Américas in Villa Fátima which is located in the northern part of the city of La Paz.
 Take a micro bus up Avenida Busch and passing Plaza Villarroel to Villa Fatima where the bus station is located.
 Biking the road of death?
-Find Bolivian death road tour operators.
+Find tour guides.